-Spending $30 to $60 every 30,000 miles to have the ATF replaced can be one of the smartest investments you can make in protecting your transmission.
-Just like regular oil and filter changes, replacing the ATF for preventive maintenance can reduce the risk of a premature transmission failure and the need for expensive repairs.
+Spending $100 to $200 to have the ATF in your transmission replaced can be one of the smartest investments you can make in protecting your transmission.
+Just like regular oil and filter changes, replacing the ATF for preventive maintenance can reduce the risk of a premature transmission failure and extend the life of your transmission.

-According to the Automatic Transmission Rebuilders Association (ATRA), fluid breakdown is still the number one cause of most transmission failures.
+According to many transmission experts, fluid breakdown is still the number one cause of most transmission failures.
 Worn-out, oxidized transmission fluid can't provide the same level of lubrication and protection as fresh fluid.
 Contaminants in the fluid and varnish buildup on critical surfaces take a toll over time.
 Dirty worn-out fluid can cause control valves to stick, and bearings and clutches to fail inside the transmission.

 The friction modifiers in ATF play a critical role in the operation and longevity of late-model electronic automatic transmissions.
 Friction modifiers are chemical additives in the fluid that affect how the transmission feels when it shifts gears.
 Vehicle manufacturers have specifications for the type and amount of friction modifiers that are required for their transmissions.
 The specifications differ from one make and model of vehicle to another depending on which transmission they have and the mechanical differences in the torque converters and clutch packs.
 That's why Ford, Chrysler, General Motors, Honda, Toyota, Nissan and the other OEMs have so many different ATF formulations.

-As the miles add up, heat and constant shearing break down the ATF.
-The friction modifiers are one of the first things that go, and once that happens, shifts may become rough and jerky - a condition known as transmission shudder.
+If the critical friction modifiers in the fluid break down, shifts may become rough and jerky - a condition known as transmission shudder.

 Most ATF can handle normal operating temperatures of 175 to 190 degrees F. But as the operating temperature goes up, the life of the fluid drops.
 For every 20 degree increase in fluid temperature beyond the normal range, the life of the fluid is cut roughly in half!
-That's why many vehicle manufacturers recommend changing the ATF at 15,000 miles if a vehicle is subjected to "severe use" instead of the usual 30,000 mile interval for normal use.
+That's why many vehicle manufacturers recommend changing the ATF at 30,000 to 50,000 miles if a vehicle is subjected to "severe use" instead of "normal" use.

-Worn-out transmission fluid usually has a burnt smell and a discolored brownish appearance.
-A "blotter test" can also be used to reveal the fluid's condition.
-Place one or two drops of ATF from the transmission on a paper towel and wait about half a minute.
-If the spot is widely dispersed and red or light brown in color, the fluid is still good.
+Worn-out transmission fluid typically has a burnt smell and a discolored brownish appearance.
+A drop of worn fluid placed on a paper shop towel will tell you if the fluid is good or bad.
+If the spot is widely dispersed and red or light brown in color, the fluid is probably still good.
 But if the spot does not spread out and is dark in color, the ATF is oxidized and should be changed.

 Some fluid exchange/flush machines also allow the use of a cleaner product to remove varnish and sludge from neglected transmissions.
-If the machine has a pressure gauge, you can use it to detect possible restrictions in the transmission fluid circuit (filter, lines or ATF cooler).
+If the machine has a pressure gauge, it can detect possible restrictions in the transmission fluid circuit (filter, lines or ATF cooler).
 Normal pressure readings may be as low as 8 to 10 psi with some vehicles.
 Readings less than 8 psi may indicate a restriction.

 Always use ATF that meets the vehicle manufacturer's requirements.
 Refer to the owners manual or dipstick for the type of fluid required.
 Using the wrong type of fluid may cause shift problems and possible transmission damage!